makefile/frcnn/README.md

 Shells and prototxts for different models are listed in the `examples/FRCNN` and `models/FRCNN`

-More details in the code:
+More details about the code in include and src directory:
-- `include/api/FRCNN` and `src/api/FRCNN` for demo and test api
+- `api/FRCNN` for demo and test api
-- `include/caffe/FRCNN` and `src/caffe/FRCNN` contains all codes related to Faster R-CNN
+- `caffe/FRCNN` contains codes related to Faster R-CNN
+- `logger` dir relates to logger tools
+- `modules` and `yaml-cpp` relate to Caffe module layers, which include FPN layers .etc
+- `python/frcnn` relates to pybind11 interface for demo
+- `caffe/ACTION_REC` Two-Stream Convolutional Networks for Action Recognition in Video

 ### Commands, Rebase From Caffe Master